-Understanding How 401(k) Limits Work
+Understanding 401(k) Contribution Limits

-The U.S. Congress, understandably, put limits on the amount of money you can contribute each year.
-Otherwise, a person with a very high income could put millions upon millions of dollars in their 401(k) plan each year, costing the government significant revenue.
+Congress put annual limits on the amount of money you can contribute.
+Otherwise, a person with very high income could put millions of dollars in their 401(k) plan each year, costing the government significant revenue.
 By placing limits on contributions, Congress can ensure that it is the middle class that benefits most from the tax advantages of 401(k) plans.

 The Three Types of 401(k) Contribution Limits

-- The Elective Deferral 401(k) Contribution Limit represents the amount of money that the owner of the 401(k) account can contribute from his paycheck.
+The Elective Deferral 401(k) Contribution Limit is $19,000 in 2019.
+This is the amount the owner of the 401(k) account can contribute from his paycheck.

-What Happens If You Exceed the 401(k) Contribution Limits?
+What Happens if You Exceed the Limits

-If you are fortunate enough to be able to max out your 401(k) contributions, it can be a little challenging to determine how much to put aside each month without inadvertently putting in too much.
-The easiest way is to take $18,500 and divide it by your gross income.
-That will determine how much, on a percentage basis, will be taken out of each paycheck and directed toward your 401(k) plan.
+To calculate what percentage of your income to contribute to reaching the maximum amount, take $19,000 and divide it by your gross income.
+That will determine what percentage should be taken out of each paycheck and directed toward your 401(k) plan.
 If your income goes up during the year, you will have to adjust this figure accordingly.

 If you contribute more money to your 401(k) account than you are allowed, you have until April 15 to instruct the plan administrators to return the cash to you.
 This overpayment is referred to as an excess deferral.
 If you received a tax deduction, you will have to give it back upon withdrawing the excess deferral but you won't be subject to the additional 10% early withdrawal penalty.